VazkiiMods/Botania/doc/omake.md

 their wife Munchdew in supporting them during this difficult journey, Labellia named the new system the Munchdewey Decimal System in her honor.

-When not performing her formal duties, Labellia advocates for true ownership of books, games, and media.
+When not performing their formal duties, Labellia advocates for true ownership of books, games, and media.
 They reject a world where content that one has purchased with real money can simply vanish if a licensing deal falls through, or the servers shut down in 15 years.
-As such, Labellia and Munchdew's shelves at home are lined with innnumerable books, music CD's, and physical games.
-Their own personal home collection is a joyful library of its own.
+As such, Labellia and Munchdew's shelves at home are lined with innumerable books, music CD's, and physical games.
+Their own personal home collection is a joyful library of its own, sorted by a variant of the Munchdewey decimal system, of course.

 ## Rannuncarpus
 * Gender: Removed -- it was only holding them back